Waqas-Khan-CodeCanvas/YoungDevInterns_Front-End-Developer_Intermediat-Tasks/README.md

    cd youngDevInterns-task-01
    ```

-3. Open any task folder to view its implementation
+3. Open `index.html` in your web browser to view the application

 ---